-The Elements: A Visual Exploration for iPad review
+The Elements: A Visual Exploration full review

 The Elements: A Visual Exploration isn’t exactly a new app.
 It was launched at the end of 2010 and immediately set the standard for others to follow as far as education focussed iPad ebooks are concerned.